EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *Balfour said it was ‘Winston’s brilliant autobiography, disguised as a history of the universe*

-- *‘My father had very strong views about no animal being slaughtered for food once he had said “Good morning” to it.’47 Of a particular goose he said, ‘You carve, Clemmie.
+- *‘My father had very strong views about no animal being slaughtered for food once he had said “Good morning” to it.’
+Of a particular goose he said, ‘You carve, Clemmie.
 He was a friend of mine.’*

 - *‘What a swine this Mussolini is,’ Churchill wrote to Clementine in September 1923.*